Electric Wizard announces new album; an exclusive interview with Justin Oborn

 Will the upcoming album have any concept to it?
 You were interested and influenced by various of stuff; from horror flicks to occult, but you said in our interview, that you buried genuine darkness with horror film imagery since the split of the 1st line, just because it was too real, too painful…

 You and Liz are living on the land.
-What does a typical day for you & Liz look like?
+What’s a typical day for you?

 So new material has been done out of jams with Mark?
 Were you playing at your house?